ncerutti/DengueAI-challenge/readme.md

 ## Model
 The models, fitted hyperparameters (if available) and the GridSearch parameters can be found in **models.py**.
+At this stage, following models are defined:
+- sklearn.linear_model.LinearRegression
+- sklearn.tree.DecisionTreeRegressor
+- sklearn.ensemble.RandomForestRegressor
+- sklearn.ensemble.GradientBoostingRegressor
+- xgboost.XGBRegressor,XGBRFRegressor

+In the following, we report the results obtained by Gradient Boosting Regression and Random Forest Regression.

 ### Gradient Boosting Regression (GBR)